sushanthreddy29/SMS_Spam_Detection/README.md

-SMS Spam Detection
+SMS Spam Detection Using TensorFlow

-**Introduction:
+Introduction
-**This documentation outlines the SMS Spam Detection project, which centers on classifying text messages to distinguish spam from legitimate content.
+This documentation outlines the SMS Spam Detection project, which centers on classifying text messages to distinguish spam from legitimate content.
 The project uses Python along with libraries such as NumPy, pandas, Matplotlib, Seaborn, TensorFlow, and Scikit-learn to implement and evaluate various machine learning models.

-**Project Objective:
+Project Objective
-**The goal is to build and compare multiple machine learning models tailored for text classification, with a focus on identifying spam messages.
+The goal is to build and compare multiple machine learning models tailored for text classification, with a focus on identifying spam messages.
 By assessing different algorithms, users can better understand their performance and select the best-suited model for their specific needs.

-**Key Features:
-**
+Key Features

 Data Handling & Preprocessing: Load the dataset, clean the text, and prepare it for analysis.

 Data Analysis & Visualization: Use charts and plots to explore and illustrate patterns in the data.